oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

 3. Click **Save and Run**.

 4. In the runtime environment, click the **Event Assistant** button and click **List all AI Events**.
-The chat assistant will now return results using a RAG (Retrieval-Augmented Generation) source, ensuring that details are fetched exclusively from the specified data source.
+The chat assistant will now return results using a RAG (Retrieval-Augmented Generation) source, ensuring that details are fetched only from the specified data source.

     !["Click App Builder"](images/view-ai-chat.png "")

 ## Summary

-In this lab, you created an Event Chat Assistant that integrates AI into your Oracle APEX application.
-You started by setting up the chatbot without a RAG source, which returned generic responses.
-Then, you enhanced the chatbot by creating an AI Configuration and RAG source, enabling the assistant to fetch accurate event details directly from your database.
-With this setup, your Event Chat Assistant now delivers a more relevant and interactive experience, showcasing how AI-powered assistants can make applications more user-friendly and context-aware.
+In this lab, you created an Event Chat Assistant by adding a button, configuring AI settings, and setting up a dynamic action, allowing users to interactively ask questions about event details.

 ## Acknowledgments